JacobH36/JacobH36.github.io/index.md

+While working through my computer science degree at SNHU, I was able to acquire a wide variety of skills pertaining to the computer science field.
+These skills did not just focus on programming, but also on general problem solving.
+My portfolio shows that I have learned the basics of Amazon Web Services and how to use JavaScript, however, this is not all that I have learned over the years.
+I believe that my time at SNHU has better prepared me to work in the computer science industry, as I have learned that there are many keys to success such as working in a team.
+I have found that communication with team members and evaluating the skills available to the team is paramount for future successes.
+I have also found that communicating properly with stakeholders is incredibly important, as it ensures that they know how things are going and where the projects stand.
+I have also gained knowledge on data structures, algorithms, software engineering, databases, and security.
+These topics help me better understand how to create code and how to store it properly to keep it safe from those who may want to gain access without permission.
+These are only a few things I have learned while studying at SNHU.

+When it comes to my project’s artifacts, they come together to create a site that stores questions and answers.
+The site is relatively simple in nature, but I feel that this shows that I have at least a basic understanding of AWS.
+The project uses many components, such as the S3, Lambda, and API to function, but for this project I mainly focused on the Lambda and API.
+I hope that this sufficiently showcases my skills.

 # Code Review

 First thing that I did during my capstone class for my computer science degree, was conduct a code review.